Homeschooling Resources and Information

 - Understanding The Transition: Be patient with yourself and your student!
 Transitioning to homeschooling can be a big adjustment.
 It may take you a few months to get into a routine that will work for your student.

-- Involve your student as much as you can into your homeschool plan.
+- Involve your student as much as you can in your homeschool plan.

 - You can buy curriculum, find free curriculums online, or have a mix.
 Homeschooling allows for flexibility and choice!